Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 By car

-If you are coming by car, the easiest way to reach Murnau is via the Freeway A95 in the direction of Garmisch-Partenkirchen.
-After a good 50-60 kilometers, take the exit Murnau/Kochel and follow the main road towards the town center.
-In the town center, I can see the Parkplatz P3 Utzschneiderstraße/Forstanger and Underground parking garage P1 of the Culture & Conference Center (KTM) recommend.
-Both are located in the immediate vicinity of the pedestrian zone.
+If you are coming by car from Munich, the easiest way to reach Murnau is via the Freeway A95 in the direction of Garmisch-Partenkirchen.
+After a good 50 - 60 kilometers, take the exit Murnau/Kochel. and follow the main road towards the town center.

 Those traveling by long-distance bus usually arrive via Munich, where there are connections to regional bus lines or the train.
-Within the region, various bus routes connect the town and the surrounding area, for example for onward travel to places of interest or the Glentleiten open-air museum.
+Within the region, various bus lines connect the town and the surrounding area.

 Day trip from Munich